isha1111/MovieSearch/ReadMe.md

 #Movie Seacrh
-Searching for movies has been real easy thanks to api ombd :)
+Searching for movies has been real easy thanks to api omdb

 ### Features
 Search any movie you like and it will come up with serach results.